Common law: Medieval English common law

 In 1154, Henry II became the first Plantagenet king.
 Among many achievements, Henry institutionalized common law by creating a unified system of law "common" to the country through incorporating and elevating local custom to the national, ending local control and peculiarities, eliminating arbitrary remedies and reinstating a jury system—citizens sworn on oath to investigate reliable criminal accusations and civil claims.
 The jury reached its verdict through evaluating common local knowledge, not necessarily through the presentation of evidence, a distinguishing factor from today's civil and criminal court systems.
+The majority of modern historians accept the view that the procedure of continental Europe diverged from the English common law after the Fourth Lateran Council abolished the trial by ordeal, although new research has proposed that physical evidence and interrogation of witnesses during the pre-trial (or inquest stage) may have played a larger role than was previously believed.

 At the time, royal government centered on the Curia Regis (king's court), the body of aristocrats and prelates who assisted in the administration of the realm and the ancestor of Parliament, the Star Chamber, and Privy Council.
 Henry II developed the practice of sending judges (numbering around 20 to 30 in the 1180s) from his Curia Regis to hear the various disputes throughout the country, and return to the court thereafter.
 The king's itinerant justices would generally receive a writ or commission under the great seal.
 They would then resolve disputes on an ad hoc basis according to what they interpreted the customs to be.
 The king's judges would then return to London and often discuss their cases and the decisions they made with the other judges.
 These decisions would be recorded and filed.
 In time, a rule, known as stare decisis (also commonly known as precedent) developed, whereby a judge would be bound to follow the decision of an earlier judge; he was required to adopt the earlier judge's interpretation of the law and apply the same principles promulgated by that earlier judge if the two cases had similar facts to one another.
 Once judges began to regard each other's decisions to be binding precedent, the pre-Norman system of local customs and law varying in each locality was replaced by a system that was (at least in theory, though not always in practice) common throughout the whole country, hence the name "common law".